langjam/jam0001/guitarvydas/README.md

 This means that comments need to compile to code.

 In my opinion, this means a separation between:
-- DI (Design Intent), sometimes labelled as Software Architecture
+- DI[^DI]
 - Implementation.

 DI must result in Implementation.

+[^DI]:  DI means Design Intent.
+Sometimes DI is labelled as Software Architecture.

-On the first cut, I want DI to generate Implementation.
+On the first cut of this project, I want DI to generate Implementation.
+DI diagrams to Implementation code.

 If Implementation is manually tweaked, then there should be some "providence" that shows how the DI was transmogrified into the Implementation code.